 This course is designed to provide the background information concerning exercise prescription, development and follow through.
-Participants will be trained in exercise testing theory and ethics, and practical exercise prescription.
-Class: 2 hours per week.
-(Sp) 2 credits
+Students will be trained in exercise testing, theory and ethics, and practical exercise programs for the beginning exerciser.
+They will receive a practical understanding of all aspects of fitness center operations from both a fitness specialist and management point of view.
+(Sp) 3 credits